-Pick just one or two objectives to ensure your video content is focused and leaves the viewer with a clear action you want them to take, or ‘call to action’ in marketing-speak.
+Pick just one or two objectives to ensure your video content is focused and leaves the viewer with a clear action you want them to take.

 Keep your buyer persona in mind at all times.
 How old are they?
 How much do they earn?
 What media channels do they engage with?
 How do they speak?
 What are the daily challenges that you can solve?
-And, as we’ve been at pains to stress throughout this guide, what stage of the buyer journey are they at?
+And, of course, what stage of the buyer journey are they at?

-So, before you do anything, define why you want to make your video and define who you’re aiming it at – because this will define the kind of video you create.
+So, before you do anything, define why you want to make your video and define who you’re aiming it at – because this will define what kind of video you create.

 As we’ve discussed, video content marketing isn’t just about creating and distributing content.
 It doesn’t end when you press the ‘Upload video’ button on YouTube or Vimeo.
 You need to look at measuring the success of your video through agreed metrics that align with your business objectives.